 Buy if:

-You found the Hyperion too heavy:
+You found the JOOLA Hyperion too heavy:

 Pass if:

-You want a power paddle:
+You want the best all-court paddle:

 Paddle Weight